Programmable Media

 Example 1:

 The following example resizes the dog video to 40% of it's original size and rotates it by 20 degrees.
-It also adds a semi-transparent cloudinary logo in the bottom right corner, using a southeast gravity with adjusted x and y coordinates to reach the corner of the rotated video.
+It also adds a semi-transparent Cloudinary logo in the bottom right corner, using a southeast gravity with adjusted x and y coordinates to reach the corner of the rotated video.

 Example 2: